What is Early Intensive Behavioural Intervention?

 - Implement the program using specific teaching methods to build skills.

-- Measure the skills you’ve chosen to work on to see whether the program is working.
+- Measure the skills you’re focusing on to see whether the program is working.

 - Evaluate progress, making changes as needed.

-EIBI programs take a lot of time – they can be 20 hours a week or more, possibly for several years.
-Parents are directly involved in children’s programs, and therapy should start as early as possible.
-Depending on the provider, children might get the program in a centre, home, clinic, school or other setting.
+EIBI programs take a lot of time.
+They can be 20 hours a week or more, possibly for several years.
+Parents are directly involved in children’s programs.
+Children might get the therapy in a centre, home, clinic, school or other setting.

 Who practises Early Intensive Behavioural Intervention?

-Professionals with experience and training in behaviour analysis (like psychologists) practise this program.
+Professionals with experience and training in behaviour analysis practise this therapy .
+These professionals include psychologists.
 Early Intensive Behavioural Intervention (EIBI) providers must be trained.

 Where can you find a practitioner?